“A glimpse of one’s own exile”: The poems of Derek Jarman

 The postcard images that accompany the poems represent a range of postcard types: quirky, banal, touristic, religious, historical, modern.
 But Jarman, ever the great colorist, had them all reproduced in the same monotone green, a kind of pale, sickly green with a touch of yellow that reminds me a bit of pea soup.
 By eliminating all of the color variations in the originals, the images become instantly unified.
 Turning the images monochromatic green makes them simultaneously different from and yet equal to the facing text.
 It’s a brilliant move and one I don’t think any other poet or novelist has tried with images.
 The relationship between the image and the poem is usually more intuitive than literal.
 For example, the image facing “Poem II” (above) shows a pair of small boats being rowed beneath the overhang of an ocean grotto.
 And the image facing “November” (also above) shows the Pompey Column and a sphinx in Alexandria, Egypt.
 The postcard below of “Chief Sands Rock” faces a poem about a visit to Fargo, North Dakota, while the postcard of “Toyland” faces “Poem for Coleridge July 64.”

-Listen to Keith Collins read two of Jarman’s poems and watch Sophie Mayer read several poems from the book at the London Review Bookshop.
-Peek into his notebooks in this video shot in the archives of the British Film Institute.
+Peek into Derek Jarman’s notebooks in this video shot in the archives of the British Film Institute.

-There will be a special event on February 19 at 7 PM at the London Review Bookshop (apparently sold out already):
+There will be a special event on February 19 at 7 PM at the London Review Bookshop:

 Derek’s partner Keith Collins and his biographer Tony Peake will be joined by Ali Smith and Sophie Mayer to consider the poetic in Derek’s oeuvre and to read from the collection.
 In the spirit of collaboration for which Derek was renowned, the reading will also be offered to the audience, so that the whole collection will be heard on this most poignant of anniversaries.
 The evening will be hosted by Gareth Evans.